 The Course is designed for professionals, college-level students, and experienced amateurs.
-Performers of all instruments and composers are welcome regardless of style (i.e. Classical, improvised or non-Western musics).
-Existing ensembles and bands are welcome to apply as a group, as well as other rhythmical art forms (dance, rap, etc...) .
-If there are any doubts or questions about qualifications, just write for more information: firstname.lastname@example.org.
+Performers of all instruments and composers are welcome regardless of style (i.e. Classical, improvised or non-Western musics), as well as other rhythmical art forms (dance, rap, etc...) .
+If there are any doubts or questions about qualifications, just write for more information: email@example.com

 Aim of the course